-While you’re there, HIMSS18 a perfect time to sit for HIMSS certificate examinations that you qualify for, including CAHIMS and CPHIMS.
-Rather than traveling to a testing center location, you can conquer these exams while attending HIMSS18 by meeting the necessary qualifications and registering on the HIMSS website.
+While you’re there, HIMSS19 is a perfect time to sit for HIMSS certificate examinations that you qualify for, including CAHIMS and CPHIMS.
+Rather than traveling to a testing center location, you can conquer these exams while attending the conference by meeting the necessary qualifications and registering on the HIMSS website.

 See New Innovations

 Every HIMSS conference packs a fair amount of exciting healthcare innovations that have developed over the course of the last year.
 Recent years have seen the development of healthcare tech that attendees at the first ever HIMSS conference would have likely thought of as something from the space age.

 We’ll be looking at must see events and education sessions to consider for this year’s conference as more details emerge.
 That is to say nothing of the more 1,300 of vendor booths showcasing products and services for just about any health IT need you can imagine, from mobile healthcare and blockchain to human resources and content providers.

 A HIMSS membership is a valuable resource for any health IT professional.
 With so much on offer, it’s easy to find value in membership without attending the conference.

 To get the most of the membership, however, you won’t want to miss this opportunity to rub elbows with other health IT professionals, learn some new things and maybe even engage current or prospective employers in conversations about issues in health IT.
 And remember, in the future, once you graduate, the opportunity to do so won’t come at the same discounted price.